Dechrissen/knowledge/python/common-interview-problems.md

 class Solution:
     def longestConsecutive(self, nums: List[int]) -> int:
-        numSet = set(nums) # create a set from the initial array longest = 0 # keep track of the longest consecutive sequence is
+        numSet = set(nums) # create a set from the initial array longest = 0 # keep track of the longest consecutive sequence

         for n in nums:
             # check if its the start of a sequence